privacy-tech-lab/gpc-web-crawler/README.md

 1. the third character of the US Privacy string is a `Y`
 2. the value of the OptanonConsent cookie is `isGpcEnabled=1`
-3. the opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e. `SaleOptOut`, `TargetedAdvertisingOptOut`, `SharingOptOut`) have a value of `1`; Note that the columns and opt out requirements vary by state
+3. the opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e., `SaleOptOut`, `TargetedAdvertisingOptOut`, `SharingOptOut`) have a value of `1`; Note that the columns and opt out requirements vary by state
 4. the value of the OneTrustWPCCPAGoogleOptOut cookie is `true`

-### 4.3 Node.js REST API
+### 5.3 Node.js REST API

 We use the REST API to make GET, PUT, and POST requests to the SQL database.
 The REST API is also local and is run in a separate terminal from the crawler.
 Instructions for the REST API can be found in the [Wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/How-to-run-REST-API).

-### 4.4 SQL Database
+### 5.4 SQL Database

 The SQL database is a local database that stores analysis data.
 Instructions to set up the SQL database can be found in the [Wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Setting-Up-Local-SQL-Database).
 The columns of our database tables are below:
 | id | site_id | domain | sent_gpc | uspapi_before_gpc | uspapi_after_gpc | usp_cookies_before_gpc | usp_cookies_after_gpc | OptanonConsent_before_gpc | OptanonConsent_after_gpc | gpp_before_gpc | gpp_after_gpc | gpp_version |urlClassification | OneTrustWPCCPAGoogleOptOut_before_gpc | OneTrustWPCCPAGoogleOptOut_after_gpc | OTGPPConsent_before_gpc | OTGPPConsent_after_gpc |